trentlarson/P2P-Docs/README.md

 Here is a link to an early version of this application.
-It has some of the basics if you want to play around, but... let's just say it's early, and you'll want to stay tuned for future releases. http://api.appcelerator.net/p/pages/app_page?token=B4tcrXt3
+It has some of the basics if you want to play around, but... let's just say it's early, and you'll want to stay tuned for future releases.
+(Don't use for large numbers of large files yet, since it currently makes a copy of all of them.) http://api.appcelerator.net/p/pages/app_page?token=B4tcrXt3

 Let's say, for example, you're working on some historical